Nowhereisland

 Press Contact

-Nowhereisland is led by artist Alex Hartley, one of 12 Artist Taking the Lead projects for the London 2012 Cultural Olympiad.
-Nowhereisland is produced by Situations at the University of the West of England, Bristol and funded by Arts Council England.
-We also gratefully acknowledge the support of Bloomberg, Nicky Wilson Jupiter Artland, the Norwegian Ministry of Foreign Affairs, the Royal Norwegian Embassy and Yellowbrick Trading.
+Nowhereisland is a Situations project led by artist Alex Hartley, one of 12 Artist Taking the Lead projects for the London 2012 Cultural Olympiad funded by Arts Council England.
+We also gratefully acknowledge the support of the University of the West of England, Bristol; Bloomberg; Nicky Wilson Jupiter Artland; the Norwegian Ministry of Foreign Affairs; the Royal Norwegian Embassy and Yellowbrick Tracking.

 Identity designed by Fraser Muggeridge studio and Wolfram Wiedner, website by Wolfram Wiedner.